astrojs/fitsjs/README.md

       var FITS = astro.FITS;
     </script>

 This library may be used to read various forms of the FITS format.
 This implementation is under active development.
-In its current state it supports the following:
+Currently it supports:

-* Reading of multiple header data units
+* Reading multiple header data units
-* Reading of FITS images
+* Reading images
-* Reading of data cubes
+* Reading data cubes
-* Reading of binary tables
+* Reading binary tables
-* Reading of ASCII Tables
+* Reading ASCII Tables
-* Decompressing images using the Rice algorithm
+* Reading Rice compressed images

-If you incorporate this library in your project, please let me know.
-I would like to maintain a list of users :)
+Please let me know if you incorporate this library in your project, and please share your application with the rest of the astronomy community.

 API
 ---